 Student Learning Objectives (SLOs)

-5.Work Ethically in pursuit of truth, accuracy, fairness and diversity
+- demonstrates an understanding of professional ethical principals and works ethically in pursuit of truth, accuracy, fairness and diversity

-6.Think critically, creatively and independently;
+- thinks critically, creatively and independently